TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Return.md

 <br />

-It looks like a `printer` Administration Pannel, let's check the `settings` path:
+It looks like a `printer` Administration Pannel, let's check the `/settings.php` path:

 <br />